• Français

 Tasting notes

-Palate: starts off bold with good balance between freshness, fruit and roundness.
-The tannins are powerful and silky.
-The finish boasts fresh fruit flavours that evolve towards notes of candied fruits.
+Palate: Clean attack with a good balance between freshness, fruit and roundness.
+The tannins are silky and smooth.

 Food and wine pairing